NWChemEx/Chemist/docs/source/developer/design/chemistry/nucleus.rst

    - As alluded to, the two are only equal in atomic units.
 We intend to add unit support at a later time.
    - The atomic number is always an integer and is often used as the key in maps.
-While the charge is an integer in atomic units, it is sill often used in mathematical contexts where it needs to be a floating point type.
+While the charge is an integer in atomic units, it is still often used in mathematical contexts where it needs to be a floating point type.
 While integers and floating-poing values can be converted somewhat easily, having separate functions helps avoid compiler warnings.